CollinHeist/TitleCardMaker/docs/user_guide/integrations.md

 4. In the top-right corner of Plex, click Settings (the wrench icon).

-5. From the left-hand side bar, navigate to _Webhooks_.
+5. From the left-hand sidebar, navigate to _Webhooks_.

 6. Click <span class="example md-button">Add webhook</span>, and then enter
 the URL of your TCM server (including the port), followed by